LiamJCates/Programming-Notes/Programming Tools/Issue Tracking/Jira/GettingStarted.md

 Jira contains four packages:
 * Jira Core is intended as generic project management
-* Jira Software includes the base software, including agile project management features (previously a separate product: Jira Agile)
+* Jira Software includes the base software, including agile project management features (previously Jira Agile)
 * Jira Service Desk is intended for use by IT or business service desks.
 * Jira Ops is intended as incident management